 The teachings coming from Esther Hicks and Abraham began simply, grew tangled and, finally, full of contradictions and bad advice.

 But it’s easy to see how this happens more visibly as the “teachings” meet reality and must be justified.

-The challenge of turning teachings into demonstrable results is hard enough, but the bizarre nature of some — all deaths are suicides, for one — make it impossible.
+The challenge of turning teachings into demonstrable results is hard enough, but the bizarre nature of some — all deaths are suicides, for one — makes it impossible.

-Abraham Hicks followers dismiss skeptics as failures.
+Abraham Hicks’s followers dismiss skeptics as failures.
 They misunderstand the teachings or practice them effectively.

-Dissenters and doubters are evicted from workshops, and the tightly controlled official Abraham Hicks Forum deletes threads as “off topic.”
+Dissenters and doubters are evicted from workshops, and the tightly controlled official Abraham Hicks Forum – now taken down – deleted threads as “off-topic.”